Auto pulsing stopped working!

 Docker and WhatPulse

 The developer product Docker and the WhatPulse do currently not play well together.
-Reports has said that the WhatPulse client starts running at 100% CPU and starts to consume a lot of memory when a Docker instance is launched.
-The current workaround is to disable network measurements in the clie...
+Previously, reports has said that the WhatPulse client starts running at 100% CPU and starts to consume a lot of memory when a Docker instance is launched.
+This has been fixed in WhatPulse 2.8 by simply ignoring t...

 Enabling the Client API